Anatomy & Physiology Hematological #18

 Anemia is defined as a blood abnormality caused by an inadequate supply of certain circulating blood cells, usually erythrocytes (i.e., red blood cells).

-Hemophilia is a medical condition in which the ability of the patient’s blood to clot is reduced leading to hemorrhage from even a mild injury.
+Hemophilia is a medical condition in which the ability of the client’s blood to clot is reduced leading to hemorrhage from even a mild injury.

 Hyperlipidemia is a medical condition where there is abnormally high concentrations of fat or lipid in the blood.